netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

        specified and then the schedule will disable itself ({{Section 3.3 of !RFC3231}}).
       + period: The schedule is a period-based schedule consisting either a start and end or a start and positive duration of time.
       + recurrence: This type is used for a recurrence-based schedule
    * "schedule-state": Indicates the status of a schedule (enabled, disabled, finished, etc.).
+This identity can also be used to manage the state of individual instances of a recurrence-based schedule.
    * "discard-action": Specifies the action to perform when a schedule is discarded (e.g., generate a warning or an error message).

 ##  Groupings {#sec-grp}